50K PROFESSIONAL LAWN SERVICES LLC

 Industry Tip

 You may mark your first post and directly proceed to step 3 and 4.
 Then, repeat the steps 2-6 for each and every fence post until you have completed your entire fence line.
 This makes it easier to make adjustments especially if you are not used to carpentry.
+Note: when digging near utilities or foundations, always call in for safe dig and only dig by hand for safety.

 Fence Post Foundation Depth